Operating within a false paradigm

 Just do the homework

-Just do your homework….right?
-It’s been a long hard year.
+It’s been a long hard winter.
 I’m sure some of you have been really organised and managed to do lots of riding and training?!

-I decided one winter that I would just be kind to myself: I gave the horses January off to concentrate on eating and keeping warm out in their field.
+I decided this winter that we would be kind to ourselves: I gave the horses January off to concentrate on eating and keeping warm out in their field.
 Rocky, our 5 year old Hanoverian, did some extra growing, which wasn’t quite in the plan.
 Then the rain came.

-What I did do that winter was lots of studying.
+What I did do this winter was lots of studying.
 Just do the homework.
-Riding is a purely physical activity but the art of training your horse correctly for longevity requires not only physical skills but

 I read and re-read a few of the Classical Dressage texts: Charles de Kunffy is a perennial favourite: his concise prose is so clear and the illustrations chosen are always completely inspirational.